ddebenedittis/control_quadrupeds_soft_contacts/README.md

-# Quadruped Control Soft Contacts
+# Control Quadrupeds Soft Contacts

-Whole-Body Controller with soft contacts constraints implemented in C++.
+Control of quadrupedal robots with soft contact constraints.

 ## Table of Contents
 - [Installation with Docker](#installation-with-docker)